-The First Edition ADRs were distributed for discussion purposes.
-However, they were not adopted as a legally binding set of standards under either national or state/territory law.
+The First Edition ADRs were only distributed for discussion and were not adopted as a legally binding set of standards under either national or state/territory law.

 The Second Edition ADRs came into effect on 1 January 1969 and were selectively applied under state/territory law.
 They only applied to vehicles manufactured from 1 January 1969 onwards.